What Makes Melania Trump So Special? [Opinion]

 America’s new First Lady was born in a small industrial town on the banks of the Sava River — this makes her the second First Lady who was not born in America after Louisa Adams, the wife of President John Adams, who was born in London.

-Unlike Louisa Adams, who had an American father and English mother, both of Melania Trump’s parents were Slovenian, neither had U.S. citizenships.
+Unlike Louisa Adams, who had an American father and English mother, both of Melania Trump’s parents were Slovenian, and neither had U.S. citizenships.
 After Donald Trump’s presidential win, Melania made history as the first immigrant to be named the First Lady of the White House after Louisa Adams.

-The United States’ First Lady is not only the wife of the president but she is a face that inspires millions of Americans.
-If one goes down the memory lane, there has been a few First Ladies who actually changed the outlook of their haters.
+The United States’ First Lady is not only the wife of the president, but she is a face that inspires millions of Americans.
+If one goes down memory lane, there has been a few First Ladies who actually changed the outlook of their haters.
 Betty Ford, Abigail Adams, Eleanor Roosevelt and Michelle Obama are just a few names in the long list who have considered as the best First Ladies of all time.
 Given Melania’s vision in helping her husband to make America great again, it looks like she will soon be joining the aforementioned list.

 As the First Lady of America, Melania is indeed a woman who inspires millions of women from around the world.
 The Slovenian-born Melania has always been under different controversies, but every time she has come out as a winner and showed the world that nothing is impossible if one sets the right mind and has the courage to achieve their goal.